-We’ve written a lot about our favourite things to do in Canada, best adventures and all about the beautiful places of our home country but we realized that we have yet to round up all of the amazing hikes that can be done in the Great White North.
-So, to help you plan the best outdoor trip, we’ve compiled a resource for the best places to hike in Canada.
+We’ve written a lot about our favourite things to do in Canada, the best adventures, and all about the beautiful places of our home country but we realized that we have yet to round up all of the amazing hikes that can be done in the Great White North.
+So, to help you plan the best outdoor trip, we’ve compiled a resource for the best hikes in Canada.

 Where to go Hiking in Canada

 1. Jasper National Park – Alberta